jhigh13/tri-recruiting/etl/match.md

 ## Scoring Criteria

-- **Name Match**: +60 points
+- **Name Match**:
-  - If all words in the runner's name (first and last) appear in the candidate's name (case-insensitive, partial matches allowed).
+  - +60 points if all words in the runner's name (first and last) appear in swim cloud page (case-insensitive, partial matches allowed).
+  - +50 points if some words in the runner's names appear in the swim cloud page
+  - 0 points if no words from the runner's name match on the swim cloud page
 - **Hometown Match**:
   - +20 points if the runner's hometown closely matches the candidate's hometown (case-insensitive).
   - +10 points if either the city or state from the runner's hometown appears in the candidate's hometown.